 Open my heart and you will see engraved inside of it, ‘Italy’.” – Robert Browning

 My first stint lasted two years in the birthplace of the Rennaissance, Florence.
-I was working remotely as a lawyer for my Colorado law firm, and I traveled around Europe from there, covering at least 20 countries in two years.
-I made friends with a group of Florentines that included the Ferragamo twins, and I was at their 30th birthday party at their country house, Il Borro.
+I was working remotely as a lawyer for my Colorado law firm, and I traveled around Europe from there, covering more than 20 countries in two years.
+I did some freelance work for travel publications, writing hotel and restaurant reviews.
+I made friends with some fantastic people, including a group that included the Ferragamo twins, and I celebrated the twins’ birthday at their country house, Il Borro.

 Still, I always had a group of ex-pat friends in rotation as some left and others arrived.
 That’s the life of an ex-pat–you are always saying a lot of goodbyes.
 But there are a lot of hellos too.
 Many ex-pats studied art and painting, and I worked as a volunteer portrait model for a while—which was incredibly dull but a once-in-a-lifetime experience.

 I saw myself as a writer all my life, but after graduating from university with a Journalism degree, I opted for law school because I was afraid I would live as a starving writer.
 But living abroad inspired me to write again, so I began contributing to The American magazine, a new publication at the time, named after the original Dolce Vita-era version and recreated by its founder’s son, a former Washington Post journalist.
 I continued to work for the Colorado firm, but I began telling people I was a writer instead of a lawyer, and opportunities popped up for me.
 An American businessman hired me to ghostwrite a book for him.
 I started acting as a stringer to Us Weekly and covered celebrity goings-on in Italy.